Taha-Batur-Senli/CS102_Section03_Group_03C/readme2.txt

 	2- Open the project in Android Studio.
 	3- Click green triangle(run button) to run the project with your emulator.

-PS: If you recieve "SDK location not found!" error.
+PS: If you recieve "SDK location not found!" error;
 To fix it:
-	1- Open Gradle Scripts > settings.gradle
+	1- Open Gradle Scripts > settings.gradle,
-	2- Comment out "include':app'"(like this //include':app').
+	2- Comment out "include':app'"(like this //include':app'),
-	3- Sync the project.
+	3- Sync the project,
-	4- Uncomment it.
+	4- Uncomment it,
-	5- Sync the project again.
+	5- Sync the project again,
 	6- Run the project.

+	If you recieve "JSON files collided!" error;
+To fix it:
+	1- Go to Build > Clea Project,
+	2- Re-run the project.
 ---------------------------------------------------------------------------------------------------------------------------